TotW: Meaningful OpSec

 Let’s start by acknowledging one thing – Michael Kenney is the world’s worst infiltrator.
 He’s been hanging around the fringes of the Pittsburgh anarchist scene, being awkward, asking intrusive questions, and contributing nearly nothing for well over a year.
 He has never concealed his name, his affiliation with Pitt, or the fact that he’s doing research, although he doesn’t necessarily volunteer that information.
 Any anarchist in Pittsburgh could have outed him at any time just by looking at his faculty page on the Pitt web site, but until this week no one bothered.

-Subscribe to RSS - security culture
+Subscribe to security culture